martinvonk/SPEI/paper/paper.md

 <!-- ![Visualization of the SPEI-1 as a kernel density estimate to compare the drought distribution months from different years \label{fig:spei_density}](figures/spei_density.png){width="50%"} -->

 ## Supported standardized indices
-At the time of writing the SPEI Python package explicitly supports the SPI, SPEI, SSFI, SSMI and SGI.
+At the time of writing the SPEI Python package explicitly supports the SPI, SPEI, SSFI/SSI, SSMI and SGI.
 However, any parametric standardized drought index can be computed on any time series if an appropriate distribution is available in the SciPy library.
 A non-parametric approach, using the normal-scores transform to find the probability density function, is also available.
 The normal-scores transform is used by default for the SGI as proposed by @bloomfield_sgi_2013.

 # Other drought indices
-Relative or absolute

 ## Rainfall anomaly index
-The Rainfall Anomaly Index (RAI) offers a comparable index to the SPI by analyzing the precipitation time series but without needing to fit a probability density function.
+The Rainfall Anomaly Index (RAI) is a relative drought index that analyses precipitation time series.
+It is therefor comparable to the SPI but it does not fit a probability density function.
 The RAI effectively quantifies deviations from historical rainfall norms to identify both dry and wet periods [@vanrooy_rai_1965].
 This package also includes the Modified Rainfall Anomaly Index (mRAI) [@hansel_mrai_2016], which enhances the RAI by incorporating a scaling factor to account for specific local conditions.

 ## Threshold
-@vanloon_hydrodrought_2015
+Drought characteristics can also be derived from time series using a threshold level.
+This threshold level defines at what level a drought starts and how large the deficit, the water lacking between the threshold and time series, is.
+The threshold can be fixed or variable, with the latter generally derived from percentiles from the time series or a fitted probability density function [@vanloon_hydrodrought_2015].
+Figure \autoref{fig:threshold} shows a result calculated and visualized with the SPEI package of a time series of the monthly precipitation surplus with a variable threshold.

 ![Visualization of drought based on a threshold \label{fig:threshold}](figures/threshold.png)